Child protection

 Child protection data are recorded in the Child Protection National Minimum Data Set (see Box 1 and Data sources and technical notes).

-came into contact with the child protection system in 2022–23
+in Australia came into contact with the child protection system in 2021–22

 Source: AIHW Child Protection National Minimum Data Set

-More than two-thirds (69%) of the children were repeat clients, that is, they had been in contact with the system before (AIHW 2024a).
+About two-thirds (70%) of the children were repeat clients, that is, they had been in contact with the system before (AIHW 2023a).

 Emotional abuse is the main type of substantiated maltreatment

-In 2022–23, about 45,400 children (7.9 per 1,000 children) were the subjects of substantiated maltreatment following an investigation (that is, an investigation concluded that there was reasonable cause to believe that a child had been, was being, or was likely to be, abused, neglected or otherwise harmed).
-For more than half (57%, or 25,800) of these children, emotional abuse was the primary type of substantiated maltreatment.
+In 2021–22, nearly 45,500 children (8 per 1,000 children) were the subjects of substantiated maltreatment following an investigation (that is, an investigation concluded that there was reasonable cause to believe that a child had been, was being, or was likely to be, abused, neglected or otherwise harmed).
+For more than half (57%, or 25,900) of these children, emotional abuse was the primary type of substantiated maltreatment.
 This category includes children who experienced violence directly and those affected by exposure to family and domestic violence.
-However, it is not possible to separately report the number of children affected by exposure to family and domestic violence from those who experienced other forms of emotional abuse (AIHW 2024a).
+However, it is not possible to separately report the number of children affected by exposure to family and domestic violence from those who experienced other forms of emotional abuse (AIHW 2023a).

-Neglect was the next most common substantiated type of maltreatment (21%), followed by physical abuse (13%) and sexual abuse (9.1%) (AIHW 2024a).
-The pattern of substantiated abuse types was similar for girls and boys, however, a higher proportion of girls (13%) were the subjects of substantiations for sexual abuse than boys (5.5%) (Figure 1, AIHW 2024a).
+Neglect was the next most common substantiated type of maltreatment (21%), followed by physical abuse (13%) and sexual abuse (9%) (AIHW 2023a).
+The pattern of substantiated abuse types was similar for girls and boys, however, girls (12%) were more likely to be the subjects of substantiations for sexual abuse than boys (5%) (Figure 1, AIHW 2023a).

 Figure 1 shows the number and proportion of children who were the subject of substantiations of abuse and/or neglect by primary type of abuse.